Pywhyte/Mentors-App/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+# Running back-end nginx server

+---
+Before you start server make sure that Docker engine and Docker Compose are installed and running.

+After that to run backend server simply apply in terminal from project directory:
+### `docker-compose up -d`

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).